 This is the first in Australia for Master Planas and Assoc.
 Professor Johnsson with over 15 deg of Black Belt rank and knowledge to be shared with the Australian Martial Arts Community.

-knowledge and experience in the American Kenpo System as taught to him by Grand Master Parker.
+knowledge and experience in the Kenpo System as taught to him by Senior Grand Master.

 Mr Planas is known as the Instructors Instructor as is one of the most sought Instructors and senior Kenpoists, together with 5th Degree Associate Professor Mr Ingmar Johansson they will be sharing there knowledge to the Australian Martial arts community.